Secure application architecture basics: separation, configuration, and access

 Separation can be achieved in a few ways, such as by using a different server, different instance, separate IP range, or separate domain.

-While wasting time on customization can hinder productivity, one area that we definitely want to customize is configuration settings.
 Security misconfiguration is listed in the OWASP Top 10.
-A significant number of security incidents occur because a server, firewall, or administrative account is running in production with default settings.
-Upon the opening of our new building, we’d hopefully be more careful to ensure we haven’t left any keys in the locks.
+A surprising number of very preventable security incidents occur because a server, firewall, or administrative account is running in production with default settings.
+Upon the opening of your new building, you’d hopefully be more careful to ensure you haven’t left any keys in the locks.

 Usually, the victims of attacks related to default settings aren’t specifically targeted.
 Rather, they are found by automated scanning tools that attackers run over many possible targets, effectively prodding at many different systems to see if any roll over and expose some useful exploit.
-The automated nature of this attack means that it’s important for us to review settings for every piece of our architecture.
-Even if an individual piece doesn’t seem significant, it may provide a vulnerability that allows an attacker to use it as a gateway to our larger application.
+The automated nature of this attack means that it’s important for you to review settings for every piece of your architecture.
+Even if an individual piece doesn’t seem significant, it may provide a vulnerability that allows an attacker to use it as a gateway to your larger application.

 In particular, examine architecture components for unattended areas such as: